What is a Thrift Savings Plan (TSP)?

 These contributions are then put into different investment funds, and account holders can choose the funds in which they’d like to invest.
 For example, you could choose to invest in the G fund, which is a government securities investment fund, or the S fund, which is a fixed income investment fund.
 Alternatively, you can invest in the L fund, which is a professionally managed fund with a mix of TSP investment funds.

 One of the main benefits of a TSP is that the contributions (also referred to as the elective deferrals) are usually tax-deductible.
 That means that employees don’t need to pay income tax on the money they contribute to their TSP until they withdraw their funds upon retirement.
 Similarly, employees who have a TSP don’t need to pay capital gains tax on any growth within their account — Taxes are only paid on TSP withdrawals.
-That said, it’s also possible to have a Roth TSP, in which case contributions are made post-tax, and withdrawals are not taxed.
+That said, it’s also possible to have a Roth TSP, in which case contributions are made post-tax, and qualified withdrawals are not taxed.

 TSPs also have strict regulations regarding how much can be withdrawn from the account and when.
 Generally, if you make a withdrawal from a TSP before you’ve reached the age of 59½, you have to pay a 10% tax penalty on any funds that aren’t transferred to another account or rolled over — That’s in addition to any income tax you’d normally pay on the withdrawal.
 (However, there are some exceptions where you may avoid the penalty.
 You may wish to consult the relevant government tax notices or engage an accountant or other financial professional.)

 Overall, a TSP can be thought of as the federal-employee equivalent of a 401(k), a popular retirement savings plan for private-sector employees.
-In fact, they are similar enough that 401(k) plans and individual retirement assets (IRAs) can be converted into TSPs if a private-sector employee moves into the public sector or vice versa.
+In fact, they are similar enough that 401(k) plans and individual retirement accounts (IRAs) can be converted into TSPs if a private-sector employee moves into the public sector or vice versa.

 What type of plan is a TSP?